curveball/next-a12n/README.md

 Select "authorization_code" and "refresh_token" as  grant types.

+For valid redirect_urls make sure it includes: `http://localhost:3000/api/auth/callback/a12n-server`

 1. Click "Save"

 Your client is now registered and you can use the client id in your client-side app.